vikaspoonia/computer-science-source/README.md

 # computer-science-source
-This repository contains all the resources for the Computer Science and Engineering.
+This repository contains all the resources for Computer Science and Engineering.